bsricharan14/chat-app/README.md

 1. Register a new account or log in with existing credentials.
 2. Select a contact from the sidebar or search for a user.
 3. Start chatting in real time, view online status, and manage your messages.
+4. Use AI-powered reply suggestions and chat summarisation for enhanced productivity.
-4. Delete messages or view read receipts as needed.
+5. Delete messages or your account as needed.

 ---